decretist/Dissertation/Conclusion/conclusion.md

 that point.
-As a result, some of the texts that became part of the collection of *dicta* could have come from teachers other than Gratian and some from students summarizing or reporting on solutions presented by teachers in class room discussion.
+As a result, some of the texts that became part of the collection of *dicta* could have come from teachers other than Gratian and some from students summarizing or reporting on solutions presented by teachers in classroom discussion.

 ---